A Journey Within and Beyond Methamphetamines

 Some effort has been made to curb, control, and at least stop colluding with the synthesis of illegal methamphetamines.
 For example, attempts have been made to outlaw the production and distribution of some of the chemicals needed to cook meth.
 But those efforts are undermined by pharma interests fighting any legislation that calls for chemical companies to stop production for fear of a loss of profit.

-Integrative Meth Addiction Treatment for Women
+Integrative Women’s Meth Addiction Treatment

-What is Meth Addiction?
+What Is Meth Addiction?

-Meth Addiction is a serious substance use disorder that affects many women.
+Meth addiction is a serious substance use disorder that affects many women.

-Villa Kali Ma works with women affected by Meth Addiction at the physical, mental, emotional, lifestyle and spiritual levels to help women root out this particular form of severe suffering.
+Villa Kali Ma works with women affected by meth addiction at the physical, mental, emotional, lifestyle, and spiritual levels to help women root out this particular form of severe suffering.

 Methamphetamine is highly addictive.
-It comes in the form of small, clear shiny crystals and is typically injected, snorted or smoked to induce a state of euphoria distinguished in particular by a sense of energy and invincibility.
+It comes in the form of small, clear shiny crystals and is typically injected, snorted, or smoked to induce a state of euphoria distinguished in particular by a sense of energy and invincibility.

 Symptoms of Meth Addiction

-In the case of Meth Addiction, withdrawals are characterized by severe anxiety and irritability, fatigue, depressed mood and outlook, inability to think clearly (brain fog), and loss of ability to feel pleasure.
-In some cases withdrawal can include suicidal wishes and even psychosis.
+In the case of meth addiction, withdrawals are characterized by severe anxiety and irritability, fatigue, depressed mood and outlook, inability to think clearly (brain fog), and loss of ability to feel pleasure.
+In some cases, withdrawal can include suicidal wishes and even psychosis.

-Other life consequences related to Meth Addiction are due to the fact that users will frequently expose themselves to criminal and otherwise dangerous situations in pursuit of procuring the substance.
-Meth Addiction is highly correlated with legal troubles for this reason.
+Other life consequences related to meth addiction are due to the fact that users will frequently expose themselves to criminal and otherwise dangerous situations in pursuit of procuring the substance.
+Meth addiction is highly correlated with legal troubles for this reason.

 Causes of Meth Addiction